 Protecting lives and property, as well as for community restoration in the aftermath of an emergency.

 Environmentally sound landscape, wetland, preserve, and lake management policies, including Florida-Friendly Landscaping.

 Promoting positive community relations through effective communications.

 Supporting local and regional non-profit and charitable causes.

 When & Where

-The Florida Communities of Excellence Award represents the pinnacle of achievement for community associations in our state and has recognized dozens of outstanding communities throughout Florida since its founding in 2008.
+The Florida Communities of Excellence Award represents the pinnacle of achievement for private residential community associations in our state and has recognized dozens of outstanding communities across Florida since its founding in 2009.
 The award is the first and only comprehensive, independent recognition program for community associations throughout Florida.